nus-sys/neobft-artifact/README.md

 In the first terminal, `ctrl-\` to stop switchd.

 To collect data for public key cryptography variant, repeat the same process while replacing `hmac` with `fpga`, i.e. `neo_hmac_bench` to `neo_fpga_bench`, `./setup_hmac.sh` to `./setup_fpga.sh`, `./pktgen_hmac.sh` to `./pktgen_fpga.sh`.

+The throughput shown in the first terminal is 1.11Mpps.

 Save the results to `results_fpgaXX.log` files.

 # Collect Data for Part 2